Denial of Spousal Support as a Sanction in an Arizona Divorce

 Before trial, both parties were ordered to complete discovery at least 15 days prior to the trial, ordered the parties to submit a Joint Pretrial Statement, and ordered both parties to exchange update Affidavits of Financial Information.

-Sanctions and Awards of Spousal Support in Arizona
+Sanctions and Denials of Awards of Spousal Support in Arizona

 Ruling on Sanctions and Spousal Support Issues